FixedEffects/FixedEffectModels.jl/README.md

 ```

 ## Syntax
-To estimate a `@model`, one needs to specify  a formula with, and, eventually, a set of fixed effects with the argument `fe`, a way to compute standard errors with the argument `vcov`, and a weight variable with `weights`.
+To estimate a `@model`, specify  a formula with, eventually, a set of fixed effects with the argument `fe`, a way to compute standard errors with the argument `vcov`, and a weight variable with `weights`.

 ```julia
 using DataFrames, RDatasets, FixedEffectModels